odavlstudio/verax/README.md

 - **No silent failures** — If reality is broken, Guardian says so
 - **Evidence > explanation** — Verdicts are data-driven
 - **Reality > implementation** — What users experience matters most

+See [docs/PRODUCT.md](docs/PRODUCT.md) for complete product identity and workflows.

 ## Install